 Landlord Notes

-A few things that are specific to managing rental property in Springtown that are different from a standard Tarrant County rental:
+A few things specific to managing rental property in Springtown that are different from a standard Tarrant County rental:

-The tenant pool skews blue-collar, commuter, and family — people who want space for trucks, tools, animals, and outdoor life.
+The tenant pool skews blue-collar, commuter, and family: people who want space for trucks, tools, animals, and outdoor life.
 That is the product you are renting.
-Lean into it.
+Lean into it in your listing copy.

-Expect pet requests, livestock questions, and shop/outbuilding use questions at screening.
+Expect pet requests, livestock questions, and shop or outbuilding use questions at screening.
 Address those in the lease upfront rather than after move-in.

 Septic and well maintenance are ongoing line items.
 Budget for pump-outs, inspection cycles, and potential well pump replacements.
 These costs are manageable but not zero.